Request your Confidential Consultation at No Cost

 - Lists of inventory, equipment, and other hard assets

-If you don’t have one in-house, a qualified professional accountant can look through your books and identify any red flags before you sell.
-Luckily, our business brokers have the professional expertise to help you with your financial assets and ensuring the selling process remains confidential and effective.
+If you don’t have one in-house, a qualified professional accountant can look through your books and identify any red flags before you sell your business.
+Luckily, our business brokers have the professional expertise to help you with your financial assets and ensure the selling process remains confidential and effective.

 Step Three: Figure Out How Much Your Business Is Worth

 You can’t sell your business if you don’t know how much you should sell your business for.
 Unless you have evaluated the worth of your business, you have no way of knowing whether or not you are getting a fair price.
 I may be able to sell my business quickly, but if I do it at well below market value, it’s probably not worth the time I’ve saved.
 A business broker can help you with this.

-The conventional wisdom is that a small business is usually worth a multiple of their annual cash flow, but many other factors may be at play, such as being in a desirable location or being in an industry that is poised to accelerate.
+The conventional wisdom is that a small business is usually worth a multiple of its annual cash flow.
+Still, many other factors may be at play, such as being in a desirable location or being in an industry that is poised to accelerate.
 A smart plan is usually to get an expert third party like a business broker who knows how to evaluate businesses to do an independent, high-quality valuation of your business.